E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/OpenQubit/readme.rst

 Installation
 ____________

-Before applying the patch LocConQubit code has to be installed. git_ has to be also installed.
+Before applying the patch LocConQubit code has to be installed  and tested.
-For the installation of LocConQubit see the corresponding LocConQubit documentation_ .
+For the installation and testing of LocConQubit code see the corresponding documentation_ . git_ has to be also installed.
+The OpenQubit patch should be downloaded from the repository_ and made available to insert it into the directory containing the LocConQubit module.
-In the LocConQubit directory the installation of the OpenQubit is performed by applying the OpenQubit patch to the LocConQubit code following these instructions:
+In the directory containing the branch with the LocConQubit module the installation of the OpenQubit is performed by applying the OpenQubit patch.
+It is advise to make a new branch from the master branch first.
+The installation should be made by following these instructions:

 ::

+        (Check that you are on the QC master branch, e.g. command 'git status' should display master in output)

+        git checkout -b OpenQubit

+        (Download the OpenQubit.patch file here directly or copy it from a directory containing the previous download:) cp [Directory containing the OpenQubit.patch file]/OpenQubit.patch .

         git apply OpenQubit.patch

 Special care should be taken when patching the *test_5.pkl* binary file.
-If the operation fails due to problems with patching a binary file, the file can be separately downloaded from the patch source code webpage_ and inserted into the *reference_data* subdirectory.
+If the above operation fails due to problems with patching a binary file, the file can be separately downloaded from the patch source code webpage_ and inserted into the *reference_data* subdirectory.

 .. _documentation: ../LocConQubit/readme.html
 .. _git: https://git-scm.com/
+.. _repository: webpage_
 .. _webpage: https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/QC/tree/OpenQubit

 Testing